Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 29.
 Finished week 1 of Sequence Models on Coursera.
 Thoughts: Recurrent neural networks are a bit more opaque compared to some other types.
 Link: https://bit.ly/2Twm0TO

 Day 30.
 Started week 2 of Sequence Models on Coursera.
-Thoughts: .
+Thoughts: I'm not sure I'll be using RNNs in the immediate future, but I'm happy to be learning more about them.
 Link: https://bit.ly/2Twm0TO

 Day 31.
 Finished week 2 of Sequence Models on Coursera.
-Thoughts: .
+Thoughts: A very challenging week of lectures and assignments.
 Link: https://bit.ly/2Twm0TO

 Day 32.
 Started week 3 of Sequence Models on Coursera.
-Thoughts: .
+Thoughts: This looks like a fun week as far as programming assignments.
 Link: https://bit.ly/2Twm0TO

 Day 33.
 Finished week 3 of Sequence Models on Coursera.
-Thoughts: .
+Thoughts: The Trigger Word Detection assignment is one of my favorites of the entire specialization.
 Link: https://bit.ly/2Twm0TO

 Day 34.
 Finished Sequence Models on Coursera with a grade of %.
-Thoughts: .
+Thoughts: This was, for me anyway, the most challenging course in the series, but I feel like a learned a lot.
 Link: https://bit.ly/2Twm0TO

 Day 35.
 Finished the Deep Learning Specialization on Coursera.
-Thoughts: .
+Thoughts: I'm incredibly grateful to Dr. Andrew Ng for producing the courses in the Deep Learning Specialization.
+He's a gifted thinker, educator, and communicator.
+Highly recommend.
 Link: https://bit.ly/2Twm0TO